-Prerequisite: Gr.
-11 Students who have taken Food Studies 10 - Intro and/or Intermediate
+Prerequisite: Students who have taken Food Studies 10 - Intro and Intermediate

 This course introduces students to more advanced food preparation techniques.
 We explore a wide variety of cooking principles that will escalate your kitchen abilities, increase your confidence, and kick start your way to independent cooking.
 In addition to great tasting recipes, students will learn about some hot topics in the food industry such as, food security, budgeting, meal planning, and foods from around the world.
-Students will also have an opportunity to take the Food Safe Level 1 course and exam offered by Fraser Health.
-(Additional cost of \$30.00) Successful students will receive a Food Safe certificate which is an asset when working in the food industry.
+Students may also have an opportunity to take the Food Safe Level 1 course and exam offered by Fraser Health (additional cost of \$30.00).
+Successful students will receive a Food Safe certificate which is an asset when working in the food industry.

-Food Studies 12 - Advanced (MFOOD12)
+FOOD STUDIES 12 - ADVANCED (MFOOD12)